spiral/docs/docs/en/framework/bootloaders.md

 This method is executed *first*.
 It's recommended to set default values for configuration files.
 Modify configuration files using special bootloader methods.
-Execute other logic that doesn't require reading configuration files and doesn't depend on the execution of code in the `init` and `boot` methods of other bootloaders.
+Execute other logic that doesn't require reading configuration files and doesn't depend on code execution in the `init` and `boot` methods of other bootloaders.
 In this method, you can add initialization callbacks, configure container bindings if this does not require access to the application configuration.